-3. Noise Pollution
+3. Turbines Create Noise Pollution

 The majority of utility-scale wind turbine farms are located in rural areas.
 This means that the chances of living near them are generally smaller.

 That being said, noise can be a big issue for those that live within close proximity.

-4. Biological and Environmental Impacts
+4. Negative Biological and Environmental Impacts

 The last con we’ll mention is a small one, but it can certainly make or break a buyer’s decision to choose wind energy as a power source.

-Many people have differentiating opinions when it comes to the aesthetics of wind turbines.
+Many people have different opinions when it comes to the aesthetics of wind turbines.

 As we continue to burn through our supply of fossil and nuclear fuels, we must turn to alternative, renewable, and green energy sources to meet our demands.